lukejacksonn/hyperapp-wiki/API.md

 ### subscriptions

 An array of functions scheduled to run once after the DOM is [ready](https://developer.mozilla.org/en-US/docs/Web/Events/DOMContentLoaded).
-Use a subscription to register global events, open a socket connection, attach mouse/keyboard event listeners, etc.
+Use subscriptions to register global events, open a socket connection, etc.

 Signature: (model, actions, error).